akcio2023/akcio/README.md

         - Scalar Store (Optional): This is optional, only work when `USE_SCALAR` is true in [configuration](config.py).
 If this is enabled (i.e. USE_SCALAR=True), the default scalar store will use [Elastic](https://www.elastic.co/).
 In this case, you need to prepare the Elasticsearch service in advance.
         - Memory Store: You need to prepare the database for memory storage as well.
 By default, the memory store uses [Postgresql](https://www.postgresqltutorial.com) which much be running and be configured with a database and user and password with wriote and create access.

-        The store will use default store configs.
+        The system will use default store configs.
-        To set up your special connections for each database, you can export environment variables instead of modifying **config.py**.
+        To set up your special connections for each database, you can also export environment variables instead of modifying the configuration file.

         For the Vector Store, set **MILVUS_URI**:
         ```shell